 Texas faces a significant veterinarian shortage, particularly in rural areas.
 The result: practices cannot staff after-hours with DVMs, but pet owners still call.
 Groups need triage solutions that protect DVM time while providing appropriate guidance.

-Mixed Practice Prevalence
+Why Is Mixed Practice Prevalence a Factor?

 Texas has more large animal and mixed practices than most states.
 Intake teams may need to handle: